e-n-f/json-pull/README.md

 the Twitter filter stream that contains a series of JSON objects separated by newlines, without a wrapper array that contains them all.

+In addition, extra commas at the top level are no longer flagged as an error, so a series of comma-separated items can be read without their container array.

 Reading JSON streams
 --------------------